LeaderPortfolio

 2019

-Chair of the Board of Trustees, Cold Spring Harbor Laboratory
+Chair of the Board of Trustees of the Cold Spring Harbor Laboratory

 2014

-Founded a mentoring program for outstanding undergraduate women at Stony Brook University.
+Established a mentoring program for undergraduate women at Stony Brook University.

 2008

-Joined the Board of Trustees of the Cold Spring Harbor Laboratory.
+Became a member of the board of trustees for the Cold Spring Harbor Laboratory.

 1994